-If you have only a small stroke, the results may be less detrimental and may just include weakness in an extremity.
-However, if you have a larger stroke, you could become paralyzed or lose the ability to speak.
-Some people completely recover after having a stroke, but many people who survive them ultimately have some kind of disability.
-In the U.S. stroke is the 5th leading cause of death, and it’s the number one cause of disability among adults in the U.S.
+If someone only has a small stroke, the effects may be less detrimental and simply cause weakness in an extremity.
+However, if someone has a larger stroke, they could become paralyzed or even lose the ability to speak.
+Some people completely recover after having a stroke, but many who survive them ultimately end up having some kind of disability.
+Every year, more than 795,000 Americans have a stroke.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.